Victo096/Nigerian-Skit-Maker-Performance-Analysis-For-Q1-Q2/README.md

 1. Facebook – Data Source

 **Facebook** served as the primary source of data for the analysis.
-Performance information for the **306 skits published between January and June 2026** was collected from the platform.
+Performance information for the **306 skits published between January to June** was collected from the platform.
 Key metrics obtained included:

 * Number of views
 * Likes